 Brian Johnson does not challenge or criticize potential snake oil salesmen and only decides to share the positives of their messages.

-I respect that, but personally prefer a different approach.
+I respect that, but I personally prefer a different approach.

 As you might have noticed, this is a pet peeve of mine.
 I don’t just like to read what’s good about something.
 I also want the author to be challenged.
-I like to read about biases, mistakes, and why the author might have been wrong -or why he’s been proven wrong-.
+I prefer to investigate biases, mistakes, and why the author might have been wrong -or why he’s been proven wrong-.

 That’s why I personally don’t like the approach of “neutral summaries”.
 But hey, that’s just me.